mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 ## Expected User Experience / Functionality

-No user interface elements are modified in this study.
+No user interface elements are modified directly in this study.

+The awesome bar is observed and an updated model is calculated and submitted via telemetry after every interaction.

+Depending on the study branch (see configuration in [../src/feature.js]()), a remote model may be fetched and applied locally (`validation: true`).

 ### Do these tests (in addition to ordinary regression tests)